When first starting out you’ll undoubtedly come across two terms — DC and DCC. What does DCC mean, what are the differences? Which should you get?

 Which Is Best — DC or DCC?

-If you’re buying a trains or a train set and already have DC or DCC check the trains will work with your existing equipment as there can be problems.
+If you’re buying a train or a train set and already have DC or DCC check the trains will work with your existing equipment as there can be problems between some controllers.

-Along with digital or analog control the other most common question I get asked is which gauge to go for.
-Read my guide on the gauge question if you’ve yet to make your mind up, or if you’ve already decided and just want to order your train set, save yourself some money and read my post on how to get the best price on your train set.
+Along with digital or analogue control, the other most common question I get asked is which gauge to go for.
+Read my guide on the gauge question if you’ve yet to make your mind up, or if you’ve already decided and just want to order your train set see the companion article to this post where followers of Model Railway Engineer give their picks on the top four DC and DCC best train sets.